KwokHing/Demo-on-automated-fact-checking-using-S-BERT/README.md

 ## Demo on building an automated fact checking tool using S-BERT
-In this demo, we illustrate the possibility of using of Semantic Search + Recognising Textual Entailment with Gradio to build an automated fact checking tool
+In this demo, we illustrate the possibility of using Semantic Search + Recognising Textual Entailment with Gradio to build an automated fact checking tool